axiomlogicnexus/Overleaf-LaTeX-MCP-Server/API.md

 All file paths are workspace-relative; the server enforces path containment and policy checks.
 Large artifacts (PDF/log/synctex) are delivered via short-lived signed URLs from the ArtifactStore.

+## Authentication & credentials

+- No Auth0/SSO usage.
+This server does not implement third-party identity providers.
+- Overleaf Cloud Git access:
+  - Supply a remote URL including credentials or use a credential helper.
+Example: https://<username>:<token>@git.overleaf.com/<project-id>
+  - Never log tokens; the server masks secrets in logs.
+Prefer OS credential stores.
+- Self-hosted/local:
+  - Git tokens are not required if you operate on local workspaces (workspaces/<projectId>).
+You can copy project files directly.
+- Configuration:
+  - projects.json may include per-project gitUrl (remote) and projectId.
+Tokens are not stored; pass via URL or OS credential store at clone time.

 ## Core

 - get_capabilities